huggingface/hub-docs/docs/hub/spaces-sdks-docker-first-demo.md

 TODO: Add screenshot

 What a journey!
 Please remember that Docker Spaces give you lots of freedom, so you're not limited to use FastAPI.
 From a [Go Endpoint](https://huggingface.co/spaces/DockerTemplates/test-docker-go) to a [Shiny App](https://huggingface.co/spaces/DockerTemplates/shiny-with-python), the limit is the moon!
 Check out [some official examples](./spaces-sdks-docker-examples).
+You can also upgrade your Space to a GPU if needed 😃